 Brownfields Assessment Projects bring together and informs affected parties of contamination issues while assessing the impacts from specific sites.
 Assessment projects are not cleanup projects.
 Instead they act to inventory, characterize, assess sites, followed by creating a scope and planning process that involves the local community.
 Sites can receive further funding from Cleanup Grants.
 There are hundreds of brownfields assessment projects across the country.
 Not all properties are eligible for participation under the program, and funding is limited for assessing these properties.
-Our Project focuses on abandoned mercury mines in the Cache Creek and Putah Creek watersheds.
+Our Project focused on abandoned mercury mines in the Cache Creek and Putah Creek watersheds.

 Why are we concerned about mercury?

 Mercury comes in several forms.
 Elemental mercury is dangerous in itself and becomes more toxic as it transforms into methylmercury, which accumulates in fish.
 Eating contaminated fish can harm the nervous, digestive, and immune systems and can permanently damage organs.
 Pregnant women and children are most at risk for these effects.

 The Brownfield Assessment Project is NOT a regulatory program.
 In fact, assessments can help to increase property value by protecting future landowners from liability and can also provide critical information needed to clean up contaminated sites.
 These projects are a tool to promote economic development.
 EPA involvement is typically limited to review of work products and general project oversight.